 Dark Falz Luther competes for the title.
 In a stark contrast to Elder, who was eventually just plain outclassed by all the new player content, Loser was legitimately challenging with numerous and less predictable attack patterns, a massive HP pool with less weak points than his predecessornote It was not uncommon for the fight to take ten minutes, as opposed to three for Elder, and he hits like a truck with several attacks able to kill you outright.
 Once again, this is done to Awesome Music, though this time it sounds less "heroic" and puts more emphasis on how screwed you are.
 He has also become popluar in the North American version for his hammy voice lines.

-Another contender for the title came in December 2014 in the form of Magatsu, a gargantuan Harukotanian god boss who takes after buddhist and hindu gods in terms of design (to the point where his Pallet Swap is pure gold in color), with its own dedicated Emergency Quest where players must stop the massive monster from making its way into a Daybreak city, leaping between rooftops and taking advantage of binding arrow ballistae to fell the foul creature.
+Another contender for the title came in December 2014 in the form of Magatsu, a gargantuan Harukotanian god boss who takes after Buddhist and Hindu gods in terms of design (to the point where his Palette Swap is pure gold in color), with its own dedicated Urgent Quest where players must stop the massive monster from making its way into a Daybreak city, leaping between rooftops and taking advantage of binding arrow ballistae to fell the foul creature.
 It's about as close as you can get to acting out Attack on Titan in the game!

 The advanced version introduced in the Late June 2016 update takes it a step further by transforming it from an Anti-Climax Boss into That One Boss, granting it a resistance to Ice and nerfing its Light weakness, cranking its aggressiveness Up to Eleven, adding extremely powerful attacks that can hit for 1200+ damage (which will One-Hit Kill most players), and radically adjusting its pattern and strategy to reduce its vulnerabilities and make it a far more offensive threat.